delaneyj/datastar/site/static/md/guide/going_deeper.md

 ### 2. Signals

 Datastar uses signals, provided by [Preact Signals](https://preactjs.com/guide/v10/signals/), to manage state.
-You can think of signals as reactive variables that automatically track and propagate changes, from and to expressions.
+You can think of signals as reactive variables that automatically track and propagate changes in expressions.

 Signals can be created and modified using `data-*` attributes on the frontend, or events sent from the backend.
 They can also be used in Datastar expressions (expressions evalauted by Datastar attributes and actions).